npge/npge/API.md

 If you use an object after deletion, this results in program crash.

-By '''detaching''' we mean unlinking some object from its owner without deletion of unlinked object.
+By *detaching* we mean unlinking some object from its owner without deletion of unlinked object.
 Example: detaching AlignmentRow from Fragment.